 His book, Economy and Nature in the Fourteenth Century: Money, Market Exchange, and the Emergence of Scientific Thought, earned the John Nicholas Brown Prize from the Medieval Academy of America as the best first book by an author in medieval studies.

 His article "The Impact of Money on the Development of Fourteenth-Century Scientific Thought," won the 1990 Van Courtlandt Elliott Prize of the Medieval Academy of America, reserved for first-time authors in medieval studies.

 Professor Kaye's latest project has been to focus historical inquiry on the subject of balance.
-He has recently (2014) published a book on this subject with Cambridge University Press, with the title: A History of Balance, c.
+In 2014 he published a book on this subject with Cambridge University Press: A History of Balance, c.
 1250-1375: The Emergence of a New Model of Equilibrium and Its Impact on Thought.
-In 2015 The American Philosophical Society awarded this book its annual Jacques Barzun Prize in Cultural History.

 Academic and Professional Honors:

 - 2017: The Haskins Medal.
 This award is presented annually by the Medieval Academy of America to honor a single book and its author: in recognition of A History of Balance, 1250-1375: The Emergence of a New Model of Equilibrium and Its Impact on Thought."

 - 2016: Elected a Fellow of the Medieval Academy of America.

 - 2016: Barnard College, Ann Whitney Olin Professorship.